zuozhenggh/learning-library/developer-library/mytodoreact/setup-dev-environment/setup-dev-environment.md

 * Create an OCI Registry and Auth key
 * Access OKE from the Cloud Shell

+### Prerequisites

+- This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
+You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a LiveLabs account.

-## **STEP 1**: Setup your OCI Account and Launch the Cloud Shell
+## **STEP 1**: Launch the Cloud Shell and Clone mtdrworkshop GitHup repository

- 1. An Oracle Cloud paid account or free trial with credits.
-To sign up for a trial account with $300 in credits for 30 days, click [here](http://oracle.com/cloud/free).
- You will not be able to complete this workshop with the 'Always Free' account.
-Make sure that you select the free trial account with credits.

-2. Launch Cloud Shell
+1. Launch Cloud Shell

-Cloud Shell is a small virtual machine running a Bash shell which you access through the OCI Console.
+  The Cloud Shell is a small virtual machine running a Bash shell which you access through the OCI Console.
 It comes with a pre-authenticate CLI pre-installed and configured so you can immediately start working in your tenancy without having to spend time on installation and configuration!

   Click the Cloud Shell icon in the top-right corner of the Console.
   ![](images/7-open-cloud-shell.png " ")

-## **STEP 2**: Clone mtdrworkshop GitHup repository

-1. Open up Cloud Shell and clone the GitHub repo.
+2. Clone the GitHub repo.

     ````
     <copy>